leyanessantiago/job-posting/README.md

 # jobposting

-- Install postgres.
-- Create a database named `jobposting` (user: postgres, password: postgres).
-- In the project folder run `npm install`.
-- In the project folder run `./mvnw`.
-- The app run in the port 8080.
-- You can login using this users:
-username: admin, password: admin.
-username: employer1, password: employer1.

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine:

-[PostgresSQL][]: Install PostgresSql and Create a database named `jobposting` (user: postgres, password: postgres).
+[PostgresSQL]: Install PostgresSql and Create a database named `jobposting` (user: postgres, password: postgres).

-[Node.js][]: We use Node to run a development web server and build the project.
+[Node.js]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.